Webstobe/php74/README.md

   - gifsicle
   - poppler-utils (pdftotext / pdftohtml ...)

+##### 2019-08-30
+- add most used locales to the image
+- replace mysql-client with mariadb-client (because of update to php-image)

 ##### 2019-01-25
 - drop auto-import of DB to avoid interference with composer-scripts and manual migrations